behnazkhoshnood/Nonogram-puzzle/README.md

 - [Git](https://en.wikipedia.org/wiki/Git)

-  - Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
+  - Git is used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.

 - [github](https://github.com/)